sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

    Monit should generate and write alert into syslog periodically.
 2. `CONFIG_DB` can be configured to set memory threshold of each docker container.
 3. Users can access the memory threshold of each docker cotnainer via the CLI utility
-    1. Users can retrieve current memory threshold of docker containers.
+    1. Users can retrieve memory threshold of docker container.
-    2. Users can configure memory threshold for a specific docker container.
+    2. Users can configure memory threshold of docker container.

 ### 1.2.2 Configuration and Management Requirements
 The default memory threshold of each container should be configured in the `init_cfg.json.j2` file.